F. W. Porter

-Frederick William Porter (19 October 1821 - 17 November 1901) was a British/Irish architect.
+Frederick William Porter (19 October 1821 – 17 November 1901) was an Anglo-Irish architect.

+Biography

 Frederick William Porter was born in Rathmines, Dublin, on 19 October 1821, the second son of William Edward Porter (1783-1859) and his wife Anne (née Coultate).

 Porter was a pupil of Lewis Vulliamy.

-In 1865, he designed the Union Bank of London building in Chancery Lane, of which an illustration appeared in The Builder on 24 February 1866.
+In 1865, he designed the Union Bank of London branch at 95 Chancery Lane and 61 Carey Street, which was featured in the architectural journal, The Builder.
+He also designed the bank's branch at 66 Trafalgar Square, completed in 1871.

 In 1875, St James' Church, Islington, designed by Porter, was opened.

-Personal life

-His son Horace Porter (1861-1918) was also an architect.
+His son Horace Porter (1861–1918) was also an architect.
+His daughter Bertha Porter was a biographer and bibliographer.